Rate Yourself as a Hiker

 Arizona Trailblazer hikes are rated using the ABCD system.

-If your rating is "D" you can go ahead and try an easy "C" hike.
-Just don’t overdo it when you advance to the next level of difficulty.
+If you aren’t sure of your abilities, start with an easy "C" hike.
+Then don’t overdo it when you advance to the next level of difficulty.
 Avoid skipping levels.